rust142/rust142/README.md

   - 🔭 I’m currently working on Web development technologies
   - 🌱 I’m currently learning Laravel and ReactJS
   - 👯 I’m looking to collaborate on your Open Source Project
-  - ⚡ Fun fact: It's not healt=""hy, but i love chocolate so much
+  - ⚡ Fun fact: It's not healt, but i love chocolate so much
   <details>
     <summary><b>Language and Skills</b></summary>
     <p align="center">